connctd/slate/source/includes/_units.md

 # Units

 A unit is a primitive container that gives developers the possibility to group things and to put them into a context.
 Since a unit can reference other units (children and parents) even complex structures of the real world can be modeled like for example a city with it's streets and buildings.
-The type property of a unit not just gives a clue about its meaning, it also defines which properties a unit needs to have in order to be valid.
-By enforcing these properties even generic applications know how to handle unknown units.
-This only counts as long as unit types are used that are predefined within our specification.
-If no predefined unit type fits the use case or context, the developer or unit creating app can choose its own unit type.

 ## Model